 James Schumacher, President of Aqua Turf International, Inc. (ATI) was one of several speakers at the 2015 International Usage of Water Resources Golf Forum held at Kylin Resort in Shenzhen, China on October 27 – 28, 2015.
 The Forum was the vision of and keenly sponsored by the Forward Group and Supported by Landscapes Unlimited.
-Co-supporting the event were the Beijing Forestry University, the American Society of Golf Course Architects (ASGCA), Golf Course Superintendents Association of America (GCSAA), Rain Bird and Jacobsen.
+The Beijing Forestry University, the American Society of Golf Course Architects (ASGCA), Golf Course Superintendents Association of America (GCSAA), Rain Bird, and Jacobsen co-supported the event.
 Other speakers included:

 Dr. Bernd Leinauer – New Mexico State University Turfgrass Extension and Research Professor

 Dr. Jia Shaofeng – Institute of Geographic Science and Natural Resources

 Mr. Patrick J. Gross – Director USGA Southwest Green Section

 Ms. Gan Yiping – Renowned Wastewater Researcher and Author

 Mr. Rick Robbins – Past President of the American Society of Golf Course Architects

 Mr. Christopher P. May – International Management Group (IMG)